Tuan Tuan and Yuan Yuan: Arrival in Taiwan and reaction

 Tuan Tuan and Yuan Yuan arrived in Taiwan aboard an EVA Air flight on December 23, 2008, and were transported to Taipei Zoo.
 The arrival of the pandas was met with intense public attention, described by the press as "Pandamania", with the pandas becoming instant celebrities.
-A variety of merchandise appeared, with even buses redecorated in panda-themed livery.
+A variety of merchandise appeared, and even buses were redecorated in panda-themed livery.

 At the same time, there was political controversy.
 The opposition DPP saw the pandas as a propaganda move by Beijing.